ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 The async way is limited only by the amount of memory it takes to process one line of the file at a time​.

-Obviously, this allows us to process ridiculously large (think GB) or even infinitely large files (because it's just a stream after all)​.
+Obviously, this allows us to process ridiculously large (think GB).

 Of course, this approach is not suitable if the rows in a file must be read in a certain order (i.e. Importing config products).

 ## Slide 25

-So I'd like to wrap up this presentation by showing how I used these examples we've just seen to make an ERP integration more efficient​.
+For the final part of this presentation I'll show you how we used these examples we've just seen to make an ERP integration more efficient​.

 ## Slide 26